talovski/vscode-quickOpen-workspace/README.md

 # QuickOpen Workspace

-This is a simple extension that open `Quick access` menu with predefined workspace path.
+This is a simple extension that opens `Quick access` menu with predefined workspace path.

-It is not intended as a production quality extension.

 - Open the command palette
-- Run "Quick Input Samples"
+- Run "Quick Open Presets"
-- Pick one of the samples and see it run
+- Pick one of the presets and see it run

 ## Demo